SoftCircuits/CsvParser/Temp.md

 CsvParser is a .NET library that makes it easy to work with comma-separated-values (CSV) files.
 It includes basic classes to read and write CSV columns and also higher level classes that will automatically map data between class members and columns.
 The library supports column values that contain embedded commas, quotes or other special characters.
 It even supports column values that span multiple lines.

-In addition, a number of options can be modified.
-For example, you can change the column delimiter to be a character other than a comma.

-you can optionally change settings such as the column delimiter character, the quote character or how blank lines are handled.
+In addition, there are a number of option settings.
+For example, you can change the column delimiter to another character.
+Additional options include changing the quote character and how blank lines are handled.

 ## CsvWriter and CsvReader Classes

 These classes provide the simplest way to read and write CSV files.
+The example below writes several rows of data to a CSV file and then reads it back.
 Note that the `CsvWriter.WriteRow()` method is overloaded to also accept `string[]` and `IEnumerable<string>`.

 ```cs
 using (CsvWriter writer = new CsvWriter(path))